Nov 15, 2021

 If you prefer a thicker chili I recommend simmering the soup for a bit longer than 30 minutes.
 Simmer for about an hour, stirring occasionally.
 The combination of the crushed tomatoes and diced tomatoes will reduce and the soup will thicken.

-I like to garnish the chili with slices of avocado, diced red onion and sliced jalapeño to keep it a vegan chili recipe.
-Feel free to use other toppings like cilantro, diced green onions, shredded cheese or sour cream based on preference.
-Top with some crushed tortilla chips for some added texture.
-This can also be set up like a chili bar so people can add their own toppings.
-Plan on about ½ cup of each topping.
+I garnish the chili with slices of avocado, diced red onion and sliced jalapeño to keep it a vegan chili recipe.
+Feel free to use other toppings like cilantro, diced green onions, shredded cheese or sour cream.
+Top with crushed tortilla chips for some added texture.
+This recipe can also be set up like a chili bar so people can add their own toppings—plan on about ½ cup of each!

-Rather than making this recipe on the stove it can also be made in a crockpot.
+This recipe can also be made in a crockpot!
 Simply cook on low heat for 6 to 8 hours and prepare the tofu in a pan according to the instructions below.

 Other Recipes to Try